babylonchain/finality-provider/docs/finality-provider.md

 }
 ```

-The finality provider can be registered with Babylon through
+We register a created finality provider in Babylon through
-the `register-finality-provider` command.
+the `fpcli register-finality-provider` or `fpcli rfp` command.
-The output contains the hash of the Babylon
-finality provider registration transaction.
+The output contains the hash of the Babylon finality provider registration transaction.
-Note that if the `key-name` is not specified, the `Key` field of config specified in [step](#3-add-key-for-the-consumer-chain)
-will be used.

 ```bash
 fpcli register-finality-provider \